-‘Teen Mom 2’ Star Chelsea Houska Stuns In Black Fedora & Smokey Eyeshadow At Recent Photo Shoot
+‘Teen Mom 2’ Star Chelsea Houska Stuns In Black Fedora & Smokey Eye Shadow At Recent Photo Shoot

 You Guys!!!
 Pre-orders are LIVE for the Layne, Watson and Aubree Muslin Blanket set ????????????
 Unbelievable that we got to design patterns inspired by our amazing kids.
 So much love went into this set!!
 And this is the LAST DROP of our @itzyritzy collab!
 You can get yours now on itzyritzy.com or follow the link in my bio ???? #linkinbio #chelseaandcoleforitzyritzy #cc4ir

-As fans know, Chelsea mainly uses her social media page to share photos and videos of her business endeavors but it’s not every day that she shares pictures of her kiddos.
+As fans know, Chelsea mainly uses her social media page to share photos and videos of her business endeavors, but it’s not every day that she shares pictures of her kiddos.
 Previously, The Inquisitr shared that Houska delighted fans with an adorable shot of herself and her youngest daughter, Layne.
-In the sweet snapshot, Chelsea sat on a chair outside of a home while rocking a white sweater and a brown colored hat.
-The reality star only showed a hint of her face to the camera while the majority of it was blocked by her cap.
-In the adorable shot she cradled her daughter Layne in her arms and gave her a kiss.
+In the sweet snapshot, Chelsea sat on a chair outside a home while rocking a white sweater and a brown hat.
+The reality star only showed a hint of her face to the camera as the majority of it was blocked by her cap.
+In the adorable shot, she cradled her daughter Layne in her arms and gave her a kiss.

 That photo racked up over 109,000 likes.